cyrus-and/chrome-remote-interface/README.md

 ### module.Activate([options], [callback])

-Activate an open tab of the remote Chrome instance.
+Activate an open tab of the remote instance.

 `options` is an object with the following properties: